adarshguptacse18/agentic-ai-day/agentic_ai/task_prompt.md

 ---

-## Part 2: Lifetime Purchase History Analysis
+## Part 2: Generate "Insight" and "Dashboard" screen data

 Role: You are a highly intelligent, precise, and analytical AI assistant.
 Your task is to analyze the provided comprehensive JSON dataset of a user's financial transactions and documents.
 Based on this data, generate a single, structured JSON object containing key analysis to directly populate the UI placeholders on the user's screen.